metio/terraform-provider-k8s/docs/data-sources/hive_openshift_io_cluster_deployment_v1_manifest.md

 Optional:

-- `bound_service_account_signing_key_secret_ref` (Attributes) BoundServiceAccountSignkingKeySecretRef refers to a Secret that contains a 'bound-service-account-signing-key.key' data key pointing to the private key that will be used to sign ServiceAccount objects.
+- `bound_service_account_signing_key_secret_ref` (Attributes) BoundServiceAccountSigningKeySecretRef refers to a Secret that contains a 'bound-service-account-signing-key.key' data key pointing to the private key that will be used to sign ServiceAccount objects.
 Primarily used to provision AWS clusters to use Amazon's Security Token Service. (see [below for nested schema](#nestedatt--spec--bound_service_account_signing_key_secret_ref))
 - `certificate_bundles` (Attributes List) CertificateBundles is a list of certificate bundles associated with this cluster (see [below for nested schema](#nestedatt--spec--certificate_bundles))
 - `cluster_install_ref` (Attributes) ClusterInstallLocalReference provides reference to an object that implements the hivecontract ClusterInstall.
 The namespace of the object is same as the ClusterDeployment.
 This cannot be set when Provisioning is also set. (see [below for nested schema](#nestedatt--spec--cluster_install_ref))
 - `cluster_metadata` (Attributes) ClusterMetadata contains metadata information about the installed cluster. (see [below for nested schema](#nestedatt--spec--cluster_metadata))